karlxlee/rainbow-bridge-explorer/README.md

 ## Local development

-Run `yarn install` or `npm install`, then start the development server:
+- Run `yarn install` or `npm install`
+- Check .env.example and create your own .env file with keys filled in (enter your own Etherscan API key and an Infura project ID)
+- Start the development server:

 ```bash
 npm run dev